fernandalschumacher/ARCensReg/README.md

 Lavielle, and Moulines 1999), while the standard errors of the parameters are approximated by the Louis method (Louis 1982).
 This package also predicts future observations and supports missing values on the dependent variable.
-See, for instance, (F. L. Schumacher, Lachos, and Dey 2017) and (Valeriano et al. 2021).
+See, for instance, (Schumacher, Lachos, and Dey 2017) and (Valeriano et al. 2021).

 For the normal model, influence diagnostic could be performed by a local influence approach (Cook 1986) with three possible perturbation schemes: response perturbation, scale matrix perturbation, or explanatory variable perturbation.
-For more details see (Fernanda L. Schumacher et al. 2018).
+For more details see (Schumacher et al. 2018).

 The `ARCensReg` package provides the following functions: